melihmucuk/awesome-go/README.md

 * [tidb](https://github.com/pingcap/tidb) - TiDB is a distributed SQL database.
 Inspired by the design of Google F1.
 * [tiedot](https://github.com/HouzuoGuo/tiedot) - Your NoSQL database powered by Golang.
 * [Tile38](https://github.com/tidwall/tile38) - A geolocation DB with spatial index and realtime geofencing.
+* [geocache](https://github.com/melihmucuk/geocache) - An in-memory cache that is suitable for geolocation based applications.

 *Database tools.*